Journal of Global Change Data & Discovery2022.6(4):664-666

 6 zones

-The boundary data of the KRB was developed based on ASTER-DEM with a precision of 30 m×30 m and Google Earth image to interpret the distribution of river network, the river network and watershed are generated in ArcGIS software to extract the preliminary results.
-Then, the Koshi River Basin boundary was manually revised at the scale of 1:100,000 by referring to Google Earth image with 10m*10m spatial resolution and DEM data.
-The boundary of the Koshi River basin does not include the three inland Basin of Langqiang Co Basin, Baikuimai Co Basin and Cuomuzhelin Basin when used, the actual area of Koshi River Basin is 86,539 km2 and a circumference of 2,134 km.
-The data is archived in both .kmz and .shp formats with the compressed data size of 21.9 MB.
+The boundary data of the KRB was developed based on ASTER-DEM with a precision of 30 m??30 m and Google Earth image to interpret the distribution of river network, the river network and watershed are generated in ArcGIS software to extract the preliminary results.
+Then, the Koshi River basin boundary was manually revised at the scale of 1:100,000 by referring to Google Earth image with 10 m??10 m spatial resolution and DEM data.
+The boundary of the Koshi River basin is not include the three inland basin of Langqiang Co basin, Baikuimai Co basin and Cuomuzhelin basin when used, the actual area of Koshi River basin is 86,539 km2 and a circumference of 2,134 km.
+The data is archived in both .kmz and .shp formats with the compressed data size of 22.7 MB[9].

 References